Abstract

 In vivo SLO, and OCT imaging

 To confirm global ocular health and changes imparted by the laser damage, a commercial Heidelberg Spectralis system (Heidelberg, Germany) was used to acquire scanning laser ophthalmoscopy (SLO) and optical coherence tomography (OCT) images.
 30° and 55° fields were used for SLO acquisitions.
 The 30° field was used for OCT acquisitions.
-The wider imaging fields allowed for global views not only of damage locations, but also adjacent, non-damaged retina.
 For some experiments, fluorescein angiography was captured by imaging the retina within 10 minutes of fluorescein administration (details above).
-As an additional advantage, the fluorescence mode of the Spectralis enabled wide-field images of GFP positive microglia (Figure 5a, right).
+The fluorescence mode of the SLO also enabled wide-field images of GFP positive microglia.

-OCT was acquired with the following settings: ART 16 (automatic real-time tracking) was used to average B-scans to improve signal.
-To capture several damage locations in a single field, we used a coarse scan area (61 B-scans over a 1.02 x 0.85 mm window, Figure 1c).
-A dense 3D data cube was also captured (513 x 171 µm, 49 progressive B-scans, Figure 2a) to provide the most detailed information regarding the axial nature of the laser damage.
-“Follow-up” mode, which allows HRA software to return to the same retinal location, was used whenever possible.
+OCT was acquired with the following settings: ART 16 (automatic real-time tracking) was used to average B-scans and improve signal.
+To capture several damage locations in a single field, we used a coarse scan area (61 B-scans, 1.02 x 0.85 mm).
+A dense 3D data cube was also captured (49 B-scans, 513 x 171 µm) to provide detailed information regarding the axial nature of the laser damage.
+“Follow-up” mode, which allows the HRA software to return to the same retinal location, was used whenever possible.
 To reveal the cross-sectional profile for each lesion, several adjacent B-scans were spatially averaged (∼30 µm).

 Preparation for ex vivo imaging